leeth7830/Literature-Survey-Spatio-Temporal-Visualization/README.md

 # Literature-Survey-Spatio-Temporal-Visualization

 A literature survey on spatio-temporal visualization research that surveys recent spatio-temporal visualization techniques that use maps or similar visualizations to display traffic related spatio-temporal data.
+The paper explores the use of heatmap and 3D GIS to visualize spatio temporal visualization and explains how to identify anomalies and patterns using the visualization and machine learning techniques.
 [Literature Survey](literature_Survey_Final_Version.pdf)
 ## Abstract